-The current context indicates the situation for the organisation that they are facing multiple challenges, such as meeting delivery obligations and \text deleted for public version\ As a consequence, there is a risk\text deleted for public version\, frustrations amongst personnel might increase and talents might leave the organisation (ThalesNL, n.d.).
+The current context indicates the situation for the organisation that they are facing multiple challenges, such as meeting delivery obligations and text deleted for public version As a consequence, there is a risktext deleted for public version, frustrations amongst personnel might increase and talents might leave the organisation (ThalesNL, n.d.).
 This context brings a strong focus on the short-term, commercial objectives as delivering on quality, - on time and customer satisfaction.
 Meanwhile, ESG is becoming increasingly important for the organisation and objectives has to be met as well.
 When these objectives are conflicting each other, a dilemma will occur.

 Both objectives are important for the organisation.
 ESG objectives needs to be addressed for example because of shareholder expectations and because the organisation wants to be a responsible company.
 Commercial objectives need to be addressed because of customer trust and to focus on time, on quality and on cost delivery.
 Dealing with multiple objectives might lead to a complex situation of tensions and conflict.
 In this research, how to deal with this complex situation is seen as a dilemma.
 Because the conflicts between objectives might create a certain dilemma it's important to identify which dilemma's these different objectives- between commercial and ESG- can bring.
 Insights in the dilemma, why it's difficult but also why it's important can contribute to an approach on how to deal with the dilemma (1a and 1b).
-In a dilemma, the tension might cause risks and opportunities for the objectives.
-Yet, to deal with both kind of objectives, driving or inhibiting factors might bring possibilities for synergy of information and decision making.
+In a dilemma, the tension might cause risks and opportunities for synergy of information and decision making.
 Drivers can excel or improve objectives whilst inhibitors might hinder the objectives.
-As the purpose of the study is to come with an approach on how to deal with both kind of objectives, a sharp identification of the dilemma, including underlying factors as related tensions, risks and opportunities, is necessary (1c and 1d).
+As the purpose of the study is to come with an approach on how to deal with both kind of objectives is a sharp identification of the dilemma, including underlying factors as related tensions, risks and opportunities, is necessary (1c and 1d).
+Based on this rationale, the following variables are chosen for the research.